-Arts Education at Park Avenue Armory gives students and families the tools to think creatively and trust their own aesthetic judgement by exposing them to outside-the-box artists and architecture.
+Arts Education at Park Avenue Armory gives students and families the tools to think creatively and trust their own aesthetic judgment by exposing them to outside-the-box artists and architecture.

 Since 2010, the Armory’s arts education program has had: